Back to Reality (Red Dwarf): Production

-"Back to Reality" was the first script written for series 5, and it was thought of at the time that this would be the final series as there looked like there would be a cast availability problem: Chris Barrie was starring in the increasingly popular sit-com Brittas Empire, while Robert Llewellyn was appearing in Red Dwarf USA, a Red Dwarf pilot commissioned by American production company NBC, with the possibility of being committed to that for several years.
+"Back to Reality" was the first script written for series 5, and it was thought of at the time that this would be the final series as there looked like there would be a cast availability problem: Chris Barrie was starring in the increasingly popular sitcom Brittas Empire, while Robert Llewellyn was appearing in Red Dwarf USA, a Red Dwarf pilot commissioned by American production company NBC, with the possibility of being committed to that for several years.

 Although the budget for the series had increased, certain sets were still able to double for different scenes.
 The corridors of the holoship, from the episode of the same name, were adapted for the Artificial Reality suite.

 The interiors of the SSS Esperanto were filmed at Sunbury Pumphouse, and were the only scenes directed by Juliet May.

 Several model shots of the Despair Squid were filmed but it was decided that they did not work well.
 Instead, a superimposed shadow was used to illustrate the squid closing in on Starbug.

-Lenny Von Dohlen, known for appearing in Twin Peaks, agreed to appear as a policeman after speaking with former guest star Frances Barber (who appeared in the Series III episode, "Polymorph", as the Jenny Mutant).
+Lenny Von Dohlen, known for appearing in Twin Peaks, agreed to appear as a policeman after speaking with former guest star Frances Barber (who appeared in the series 3 episode, "Polymorph", as the Jenny Mutant).
 The episode also featured a new Red Dwarf crew for the new Artificial Reality game.
-Anastasia Hille, in her first ever TV role, played Kochanski, David Lemkin played the Cat, Julian Lyon played Rimmer, John Sharian played Lister and Scott Charles Bennett played Kryten.
-Timothy Spall and Marie McCarthy played two employees, a staff worker named Andy and a nurse respectively, attending to the 'Red Dwarf Total Immersion Video Game'.
+Anastasia Hille, in her first-ever TV role, played Kochanski, David Lemkin played the Cat, Julian Lyon played Rimmer, John Sharian played Lister and Scott Charles Bennett played Kryten.
+Timothy Spall and Marie McCarthy played two employees, a staff worker named Andy and a nurse, respectively, attending to the 'Red Dwarf Total Immersion Video Game'.